JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Games/src/02-Random-Number/ReadMe.md

 Due to `gameLoop` in `Domain` and `recursivelyRunUntilPure` in `API`, this code has the possibility of blowing the stack.
 However, since it is interpreted into the `Aff` monad, which is stack-safe, I did not need to worry about this possibility.

-The actual code demonstrated here only implements the Node infrastructure for the first version of the API (see next section).
-However, one could quickly build a browser version using Halogen or a similar library.

 ## Onion Architecture

 The following image is a rewritten version of the above flow using the onion architecture.
 To read it, keep the following ideas in mind: